How to Boost Student Enrollment

 Tip #6: Don’t drop the ball after students enroll.

-Ultimately, the enrollment funnel is somewhat of a stand-in for relationship-building.
+Ultimately, the student enrollment funnel is somewhat of a stand-in for relationship-building.
 As families move through each rung in your funnel, you’ll probably get to know them—their likes and their needs.
 But just like you have to maintain friendships with check-ins, birthday cards, and lunch dates, you also need to make sure that families continue to feel known, cared for, and supported in your schools.

 Retention is similar to recruitment; it goes back to trust.
 “When you show genuine interest and pay attention to the questions students are asking and respond in thoughtful ways; when you are grading their papers and taking time to not just show them what they did wrong but how they can correct it—you develop trust,” says Jackson.
 That trust is what will keep them in your district.